ingefaerel/image-editor/TESTING.md

 ## Overview

-This document outlines the testing approach, test cases, and results for the DTF Printing Price Preview Tool.
-The tool allows users to upload an image, resize it interactively or manually, and calculates the price based on A3 format coverage, excluding transparent pixels.
+This document outlines the testing approach, test cases, and results for the DTF Printing Price Preview Tool/Image-editor.
+The tool allows users to upload an image, resize it interactively or manually, count transparent pixels in percentage and calculates the price based on A3 format coverage.

 ---